sid-pandya/Leetcode/README.md

 # Leetcode

 Hello..!
-Here I tried to upload a python solution for leetcod problems.
+Here I tried to upload a python solution for leetcode problems.